bjartek/overflow/README.md

 - When writing integration tests, tests must be in the same folder as flow.json with contracts and transactions/scripts in subdirectories in order for the path resolver to work correctly

-### Note on v2

-v2 of GoWithTheFlow removed a lot of the code in favor of `flowkit` in the flow-cli.
-Some of the code from here was contributed by me into flow-cli like the goroutine based event fetcher.

-Breaking changes between v1 and v2:

-- v1 had a config section for discord webhooks.
-That has been removed since the flow-cli will remove extra config things in flow.json.
-Store the webhook url in an env variable and use it as argument when creating the DiscordWebhook struct.

-Special thanks to @sideninja for helping me get my changes into flow-cli. and for jayShen that helped with fixing some issues!

 ## Resources